CodeScop/Oge-Mai-Field-Guide/mamaogeresources.md

-LAST UPDATED 16 FEB 2021
+LAST UPDATED 21 APR 2021

 I could make this list Mama Tree-only, but why bother when Luciola Forest is a quick hop away?
 LF is for Luciola Forest, MT for Mama Tree, HuntS1 is for Luciola Forest Hunt for the Ancients, and hopefully all else will be self-explanatory.

 ### Core Crystals

 These are special resources.
-They can be bought with actual real-world currency through PayPal, and are chiefly used to purchase subscription time, Wardrobe items, or Stempos (I'll discuss Stempos and their use when they pop up in-game, in the third region.)
+They can be bought with actual real-world currency through PayPal, and are chiefly used to purchase subscription time, Wardrobe items, or Stempos (I'll discuss Stempos and their use when they pop up regularly in-game, in the third region.)

 - **Best sources:** Buy 'em outright.
 You won't get many any other way.
 - **Other sources:**